rifk7s/rifk7s/README.md

 ### Hi there 👋

 ### About me
-I'm a student who loves collaborating on projects through GitHub.
 Most of my work involves team projects and coursework where I learn by building things together with my peers.

 > [!NOTE]
 > If you see my commits in other repositories, these are primarily contributions to team projects and coursework collaborations, not solo projects.